 Parents can relive their childhood camp experiences along with their kids at a family camp, said Poirot.
 Accommodations tend to be rustic, but you’ll get to have good, old-fashioned fun and lots of quality family time, she said.
 Programs at family camps range from arts and crafts and yoga to zip lining and kayaking.

-More families should consider vacationing at a dude ranch, because these properties that let you live the life of a cowboy typically include accommodations, meals and horseback riding in the price, said Poirot.
+Families should consider vacationing at a dude ranch, because these properties let you live the life of a cowboy and typically include accommodations, meals and horseback riding in the price, said Poirot.
 And, you can find dude ranches at different price points.